romiof/brazil-weather/README.md

 Some insights I will show:

 - What is the raining distribution in summer along the last 10 years.
-- Average raining by country region.
+- Raining distribution by country region.
-- Average raining by state and year.
+- Total raining by state and year.
-- Which city has the highest and the lowest temperature across the months.
+- Which station has the highest and the lowest temperature across the months.

 ## Data Pipeline in use